 Everything ends.- Nothing lasts forever.
 We all are young for a period of time then we get older.
 We will fall in love, we will fall out of love many times during our lives until we find our rhythm.
-We will live and die like those before us; this is not to make you depressed; instead see it as a reminder of how precious your time here is.
+We will live and die like those before us; this is not to make you depressed, instead see it as a reminder of how precious your time here is.
 Don’t waste it on destructive behavior, don’t waste your life focusing your energy on those who don’t want it.
 Feel thankful and grateful for those situations and people who do bring growth to your soul and who do want to share their time and energy with you.
 If this cycle of life had no ending, life wouldn’t be precious.
 It is the ending which makes our time here so valuable and so beautiful; therefore learn from your mistakes and value their lessons.
 Value your time here on earth because whether or not you believe in reincarnation, this time right now, this lifetime is all you have, all you will remember….this is your chance to level up!

 Be weird, Be romantic, Be you!.- Since you understand that everything ends, then you need to learn to love with everything.
 I see too many workshops and therapists teaching about how to set up walls.
 Walls aren’t the same as boundaries.
 Loving someone doesn’t require walls, it requires that you drop them!
 If you look at life as a routine, it can become mundane.
 There are many people out there who live as roommates and they teach others that such way of living is “natural” after a time.
-That isn’t true, there is nothing natural about just cohabiting with someone who is supposed to be your partner, the person you have chosen to share your heart with.
-To experience real romance, you will need to learn to pause and take time to “bring” magic, to “create” magic in your life.
+That isn’t true, there is nothing natural about just cohabiting with someone who is supposed to be your partner (s), the person (s) you have chosen to share your heart with.
+To experience real romance, you will need to learn to pause and take time to “bring” magick, to “create” magick in your life.

 Real romanticism isn’t something you can fake; one can pretend for a period of time but unless you become a romantic which means tapping into the deepest parts of you, pretending won’t get you far.
 To be a romantic you need to learn to be real…romance emanates from our dreams AND our wounds.
 It happens when we become vulnerable and share who we really are with someone; the good, the bad, the light, the dark.
 Romanticism requires you to expose yourself with nothing left but your naked soul.

 To be a romantic you need to learn to expose your soul, your hurts and your joys first to yourself (your conscious) then to your partner.
 To be a romantic is to learn to accept and to love yourself; then you can truly offer romanticism to someone else in a way that is mingled with your everyday life.
-Take the time to do all those things which you have left behind but you know bring joy, sensuality and peace to your life; share those moments with your partner.
+Take the time to do all those things which you have left behind but which you know bring joy, sensuality and peace to your life; share those moments with your partner.